Al-Azif/entitlement-database-builder/README.md

 ## How to
 1. Just install the XPI/ZIP to your browser (Found on [releases page](https://github.com/Al-Azif/entitlement-database-builder/releases))
     - Firefox: Use XPI
+        - Click the XPI link found on the [releases page](https://github.com/Al-Azif/entitlement-database-builder/releases)
     - Chrome: Use ZIP
+        - Download the ZIP
+        - Open your extension page ([chrome://extensions](chrome://extensions))
+        - Drag the ZIP to the page
 2. Visit the [PlayStation Store](https://store.playstation.com)
 3. Sign in
 4. Click the icon that appeared in the address bar